oat-sa/taohub-articles/forge/QTI/tao-pci-and-pic.md

 Two Hooks to rule them all : Delivery/Runtime Hook versus Authoring/Creator Hook :
 ==================================================================================

 Before going further, it is worth noting that there are two distinct aspects when implementing a PCI or PIC : authoring on the one hand, and delivery on the other hand.
 The former requires the later.
 The IMS PCI only deals with the delivery, that is how the PCI should be implemented to be executable in any PCI-compliant vendor.
-This hook is standardized by IMS.<br/>
+This hook is standardized by IMS.

 TAO offers an additional hook in its item creator, which enable every item author to create and configure such PCIs via the GUI.
 This authoring hook is therefore specific to TAO.
 As stated in the previous paragraph, the runtime code is required because the item creator is based on a WYSWYG experience : although it is not required, we encourage PCI implementor to follow this principle to offer an optimal user experience.

 Since PIC is highly inspired by PCI, the following sections will successively introduce how to create PCI for TAO then present the difference for PIC.

 The base proposal from IMS is a draft version submitted to IMS members for review.
-[IMS initial PCI proposal](http://www.imsglobal.org/assessment/pciv1p0cf/imsPCIv1p0cf.html#_Toc353965343)<br/>
+[IMS initial PCI proposal](http://www.imsglobal.org/assessment/pciv1p0cf/imsPCIv1p0cf.html#_Toc353965343)

 The proposal form Passific Metrics attempts to solve some issues from the original proposal with the introduction of the concept of “shared libraries” and a better structured XML serialization of PCIs.
 [Pacific Metrics proposal](http://www.imsglobal.org/assessment/PCI_Change_Request_v1pd.html)